tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

    ]

 .. seealso::
-   For a list of available dependent variables, have a look at the `API documentation on dependent variables <https://py.api.tudat.space/en/latest/dependent_variable.html>`_.
+   For a list of available dependent variables, have a look at the :doc:`API documentation on dependent variables <dependent_variable>`.

 Create the propagator settings